CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-collection-fields.md

-# REST API: fetch collection fields
+# REST API: GET collection fields

 A collection is a nested second layer within a database, that also contains fields.
 To fetch these fields an HTTP GET request can be made to the following